 The most fundamental difference between a traditional and a headless system is its architecture.
 Back end and front end are decoupled and can be developed independently of each other.
 Data is exchanged using APIs (interfaces).
 All information is centrally and uniformly provided by the back end.
 How the front end interprets this data is not determined in the backend, but the front end.
 This way, for example, the website can undergo a redesign without having to make major changes in the back end.

-Headless commerce is already essential for many e-commerce businesses.
+Headless commerce is already essential for many eCommerce businesses.
 And for many, a simple headless approach is also sufficient – especially when it comes to maintaining the status quo or adding some new features.
 However, high-growth online and omnichannel retailers have special requirements.
-Because it's all about speed, performance, and scalability.
-Seamless synchronisation.
+It's all about speed, performance, and scalability.
+Seamless synchronization.
 Automation.
-Integration of optimised processes.
+Integration of optimized processes.
 In general, headless commerce already offers good basic prerequisites for all this.
 However, it's the little things that count.

 Modular Commerce: Modules Provide Flexibility

-As the name suggests: A modular system is designed to connect different modules to the back end.
-These modules are integrated encapsuled, i.e. they work and are maintained independently of each other.
+As the name suggests, a modular system is designed to connect different modules to the back end.
+These modules are encapsulated, i.e. they work and are maintained independently of each other.
 This speeds up updates, reduces the susceptibility to errors, and increases the response speed.
 Modules can be added or removed as needed.
-They exchange data through interfaces (API) and handle various advanced functions in the back end.
+They exchange data through interfaces (APIs) and handle various advanced functions in the back end.

 Some of the possible modules are:

 Risk and credit assessment